ricardodpcosta/CFDLab/Conjugate_Heat_Transfer/CHT_02/README.md

   </table>
 </div>

-The **velocity fields** are purely rotational, such that no mass transfer occurs through the boundaries and interface, and read
+The **velocity fields** are tangential to the boundaries and interface, such that no mass transfer occurs through the boundaries and interface, and read

 $$
 \begin{array}{ll}